ben-barks/tubbs-local-helper/README.md

 - MISC folder holds notes, diagrams, supporting data not required for app running

 additional functionality to be added

---> third table for overall index with full join on the tables --> index & create & update & destroy routes for both tables --> potential staff_bios page for flair
+--> third table for overall index with full join on the tables

+--> index & create & update & destroy routes for both tables

+--> potential staff_bios page for flair

 --> some css to make it look less grim

+UPDATE: CRUD/Restful functions complete on Alpha, show and index on Beta;

+  css reset operational - if disabled, external font works as well.

+  app.rb created to combine controllers

+  homepage created with combined table information

+  navbar added

+  entry names linked to allow editing and deletion